vaishnavi-kale/kale-group/content/_index.md

       text: |
         <br>

-        The **Kale Research Group** performs cutting-edge research in the areas of topology optimization aided design for energy and biomedical system design.
+        The **Kale Research Group** performs cutting-edge research in the areas of topology optimization aided design for energy system design.

   - block: collection
     content: